ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 > 3. When integrating all peripheral drivers together, the FreeRTOS stack always overflows.
 Thus, we had to adjusted the task size for each task.
 We should've used High WaterMark function to estimate the size of each task instead of just trying random task sizes.
 >
 > **Hardware**
-> 1. We didn't assign the SPI LCD screen pins to the Sercom specifically, so latrer our LCD cannot have normal communication between MCU.
-Thus, we rearranged the pin assignment for LCD and did rewirein work using unused test points of MCU pins.
+> 1. We didn't assign the SPI LCD screen pins to the Sercom specifically, so later our LCD cannot have normal communication between MCU.
+Thus, we rearranged the pin assignment for LCD and did rewiring work using test points for unused MCU pins.
 >
 > 2. We planned to use PA21 to generate PWM through TCC0, but it didn't give any output.
 Thus, we had to changed PA21 to PA10 which generated correct PWM pulse using TCC0.

 ### Prototype Learnings

-> 1. We did many rework and rewire.
+> 1. We did many rework and rewiring.
 It resulted from many reasons.
 The first reason is that we didn't consider much about the functions of each pin when we did pin assignment.
 If we want to use I2C peripherals, we need to find Sercom pins instead of other random pins.
-Some pins have specific functionality so we need to do every single pin assignment according to what we want the pin to do.
+Some pins have specific functionality so we need to do careful pin assignment for every single pin according to what we want the pin to do.
 >
 > 2. Even if we assigned correct pins, sometimes they don't work correctly either.
 Thus, route every unused pins to testpoints!
-You don't want to stare at the MCU when you want to rewire but there is not testpoints on the board.
+You don't want to stare at the MCU when you want to rewire but there is no testpoints on the board.
 Even if you already have jumpers for the power circuits, add test points as well!
 If the jumper pads are ruined, you still have testpoints!
-Adding testpoints not only helps test signals, but also help you much when you want to do rewiring work.
+Adding testpoints not only helps test signals, but also help you out when you want to do rewiring work.
 >
 > 3. Please use tapes to fix the test wires onto the board, or you will 100% pull the pads off your board.
 Sometimes, you don't even know when the pads disappear.
 Therefore, use insulated tape to fix test wires onto the board in case the wires are pulled up with pads accidentally!
 After you don't need the test wires, just desolder them off the board.
 >